Updated: Apr 26

-In addition to the excerpt from the introduction, I've included a sample activity exploring how The Chosen adapts John 3:16.
+In addition to this introduction to adaptation, I've included a sample activity exploring how The Chosen adapts John 3:16.
 Before creating your own adaptation, it's important to make observations about how other successful adaptations (like The Chosen) work.
 It's not as in depth as my other activities exploring each episode of The Chosen, because it's meant to be just one small segment in a much larger project.

 A World of Stories